nikitavoloboev/data/productivity/flow/Rules.md

 - Only add things that are essential to me and what I actually use.

 ## Spotify
-- Add all songs I like to my Likes playlist
+- Add all songs I like to my Likes playlist.
-	- add all songs I _really_ like to Favourites playlist
+	- Add all songs I _really_ like to Favourites playlist.
-	- add songs to other playlists accordingly
+	- Add songs to other playlists accordingly.

 ## Focus
-- Be very aggressive in cutting any kind of distractions when working
+- Be very aggressive in cutting any kind of distractions when working.
-	- look at where I spend my time in Timing and cut those out with Focus and scripts
+	- Look at where I spend my time in Timing and cut those out with Focus and scripts.

 ## Airmail
-- Action on all emails and keep Inbox 0 at all times
+- Action on all emails and keep Inbox at 0 at all times.
-- Archive emails if I want them to be searchable later
+- Archive emails if I want them to be searchable later.
+Delete emails otherwise.
-	- delete emails otherwise
-- Label all emails accordingly (if it is appropriate)
+- Label all emails accordingly (if it is appropriate).

 ## Licensing
-- License my own code under MIT
+- License my own code under MIT.
-- License curated lists and other things under [CC1](https://creativecommons.org/publicdomain/zero/1.0/)
+- License curated lists and other things under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

 ## File naming
 - Prefer to use `-` instead of `_` in naming script files.
+And lowercased.

 ## Prefixing
 - Prefer to have the prefix reference the name in some way for easier mental mapping of prefix to meaning.